Skip to sign in Skip to content

 An archive helps you meet the HIPAA requirement to demonstrate that you've been implementing security safeguards, such as encryption, when communicating online with your clients.

-And a business associate agreement (BAA) affirms that an email service accepts responsibility for the safety of your clients' information.
-With a BAA, you can feel confident that they’ll comply with HIPAA requirements on your behalf.
+And a Business Associate Agreement (BAA) affirms that an email service accepts responsibility for the safety of your clients' information.
+With a BAA, you can feel confident that they'll comply with HIPAA requirements on your behalf.

 Let's take a look at the Microsoft 365 plan that best meets these needs.